basketballrelativity/team-fouls/README.md

 ## Instructions

-`team_fouls.py` ingests a `--start_date` and `--end_date` command line argument to loop through NBA games played between those dates (inclusive).
+`team_fouls.py` ingests `--start_date`, `--end_date`, `--league`, and `--season` command line arguments to loop through NBA, WNBA, or G-League games played between those dates (inclusive).
 For each game, the script iterates over play-by-play data and extracts data related to team fouls accumulated by team and quarter, along with team performance in and out of the penalty.
 The output is a `.csv` file written to the local directory in the format `team_fouls_[start_date]_to_[end_date].csv`.
 Here's an example of how to run the script:

 ```
-python team_fouls.py --start_date 2020-12-22 --end_date 2021-05-16
+python team_fouls.py --start_date 2020-12-22 --end_date 2021-05-16 --league NBA --season 2020-21
 ```

 The above would run through each game in the 2020-21 NBA regular season.